ivanz/PicasaUploader/README.txt

+=== Building the Source Code ===

+The application project build requires PostSharp to be installed from http://www.sharpcrafters.com/ .

 The Setup project build requires the Windows Installer SDK in order to fix the "Send To" so that it appears in the right click menu.
 This happens as a post-build command.